PepeBigotes/pepe-fetch/README.md

 ## 🖌 Customization

-You can easily customize and configure this tool through the next files:
+You can easily customize and configure this tool through the next files in the `/custom` directory:

 - `config.py`: Configuration file to set parameters like colors, symbols, custom variables, formats, etc.
 - `infos.py`: Script that calls all the info() functions so you can easily reorder or enable/disable these 'infos' as you like.
 You can also put your own prints here.